Mohamed-Taha-Essa/dj-react-product-filter/README.md

 ### Frontend
 - **React.js**: A JavaScript library for building user interfaces.
-- **Tailwind CSS**: A utility-first CSS framework for rapidly building custom designs.
+- **Bootstrap**: A popular CSS framework for building responsive and mobile-first websites.
+- **Zustand**: A small, fast, and scalable state management solution for React.
+- **Axios**: A promise-based HTTP client for making requests to the backend API.

 ### Database
 - **SQLite**: A lightweight database used for development and testing (can be replaced with PostgreSQL/MySQL for production).